 In 1874, he retired from his position as secretary for the Mission Society to pastor Trinity Baptist Church in New York City for the next eight years.
 He was then elected as field secretary for the State of New York by the board of the American Baptist Publication Society.
 In this role, he spoke from dozens of pulpits to raise money for Bible and mission work.
 He had over the years involved himself in fund-raising campaigns for two others schools, one in Indiana which closed after a few years, and the other being what eventually became the University of Columbia in Washington D.C.

 His reputation as a fund-raiser for higher education attracted the attention in 1890 of the trustees of the fledgling Abilene Baptist College.
 Funds had run out for the completion of the building, and upon the request of Dr. O. C. Pope, Dr. Simmons and his son came to Abilene to visit the proposed location of the school.
-Simmons saw a great potential in the fertile West Texas location with a field to draw from twice as large as the entire state of New York, and which was rapidly filling up with population.
+Simmons saw a great potential in the fertile West Texas location with a field to draw from twice as large as the entire state of New York, and which was rapidly filling up with people.
 Rather than raise funds from other sources, Simmons gave from his own pocket.
 Over time, he and his wife and son, in addition to the $5,000 in cash originally given in 1890, gave to the school donations in excess of $20,000.

 As a name for the school, Simmons chose Christlieb College, which translated from the German language is “College of Christ’s Love.”
 His wife and son, however, insisted upon making the school a monument to the educational labors of the Simmons family.
 An early building was named Anna Hall for Simmons’ granddaughter who taught art at Simmons College for a short time.